popkirby/oneshot-macos-installer/README.md

 ### An error `Unable to open 'Data/xScripts.rxdata'` occures

-Move `_______.app` and `OneShot.app` to somewhere outside the OneShot directory, open them, then move them again to OneShot directory.
+Move `_______.app` and `OneShot.app` to somewhere outside the OneShot directory, open and quit them, then move them again to OneShot directory.

 ## Information